How do I apply for your program?

 Do You Have USMLE Minimum Score Requirements For Step 1 And 2?

 Applicants must have passed USMLE (United States Medical Licensing Examination) Step 1 and have taken both components of Step 2 or the COMLEX (Comprehensive Osteopathic Medical Licensing Examination) Level 1 and have taken both components of Level 2.
+The minimum score for USLME Step 1 is 210 and 230 for Step 2.
+COMLEX minimum scores for both Steps 1 and 2 are 600.
 For standardized test scores, those candidates who have passed both step 1/step 2 USMLE or level 1/level 2 COMLEX with high scores on the first attempt will be considered more competitive in that category.

 What is the size of your program?